Best Credit Cards for Foodies: Go Big on Dining & Groceries

 2. Citi Custom Cash Card

-Tart: 5% applies to just one spend category each month (restaurants or grocery stores) and dips to 1% cash back after you spend $500.
+Tart: 5% applies to just one spend category each month (restaurants or grocery stores); 1% cash back applies to all other purchases.

-How much can I earn using the Citi Custom Cash Card?: Based on BLS average household spending data, a small household would earn $137 cash back per year using the Citi Custom Cash Card for groceries and dining out.
-Larger households would earn $293 cash back per year.
+How much can I earn using the Citi Custom Cash Card?: A small household spending $350 per month on groceries using the Citi Custom Cash Card would earn $210 cash back per year.
+Larger households putting $700 in supermarket spending on the card would earn $324 back annually.

 Read our full Citi Custom Cash review.